What is a Locum Doctor?

 - Many locum roles needing to be staffed as a priority

 - It’s common for short-term contract offers to include higher remuneration than full-time posts, in exchange for requiring greater versatility

-- For more detail, see our article How much does a locum doctor get paid?
+- For more detail, see our article The 5 benefits of taking up extra locum shifts.